-Muskoka Watershed Council is committed to the enhancement of the health and sustainability of the Muskoka River Watershed, the Black-Severn River Watershed, and the Georgian Bay shoreline and islands that lie within the District of Muskoka.
+Muskoka Watershed Council is committed to the enhancement of the health and sustainability of the entire Muskoka River Watershed, from its headwaters in Algonquin Park to its outlets to Georgian Bay, as well as those parts of the Black-Severn River Watershed and the Georgian Bay shoreline and islands that lie within the District of Muskoka.

-MWC was formed to share resources, help address watershed management issues, provide a framework for coordination and cooperation among key interests, and report on the health of the watersheds on a regular basis.
+MWC was formed to educate on environmental issues, provide science-based environmental policy advice, and help address watershed management issues.
+MWC provides a framework for coordination and cooperation among key interests, and reports on the health of the watersheds on a regular basis.

 To champion watershed health.

 To sustain and enhance the water and terrestrial ecosystems of the area’s watersheds for the environmental, health, economic, spiritual and intrinsic values they provide.

 Develop and implement science-based programs to research, assess, monitor and evaluate the health of Muskoka’s watersheds.

 - Undertake and/or endorse research to better evaluate, understand, benchmark and monitor watershed health;

 - Develop collaborative research relationships with governments, agencies, academia, business, industry, NGOs and associations with shared interests in watershed health, including water quality and quantity, habitat protection, air quality, climate change and land use planning; and

 - Identify watershed health degradation, impairment and poor program delivery, along with watershed health improvement, quality and good program delivery.